 Symptoms for rabies may appear similar to other health conditions, which is why it is important to seek medical attention following a dog bite.
 Vaccines are administered immediately after contact in order to give the person or animal immunity to the virus.
 However, once symptoms start, the progression of the virus becomes unstoppable.

 If dogs could talk, we could very well just ask them why they bite.
 But since this is not a reality, we don’t exactly know why a dog bites a person.
 However, we do know that they can result from many different reasons.
 Sometimes, children do or say something that frightens or angers a dog.
 There are other instances when a dog may be upset or react to something that has nothing to do with the victim.

-- Growl or threaten the dog
+- Hit or kick the dog

-- Tease the dog
+- Poke fun at the dog

 - Corner the dog

 - Cover the dog with a blanket

 Once a child learns how to act around a dog, chances of getting bit decrease significantly.
 If possible, the child should allow the dog to approach them and sniff their hand to identify them.
 As the dog starts to appear and feel more comfortable near the child, the dog will most likely allow the child to pet them.

 The best way to prevent a child from being bitten is to educate them on how to recognize signs of dog aggression.
 It’s also important to teach them to always be gentle with dogs.
 If a dog is showing signs that they don’t want to play with your child, the child should learn to respect that.

 Other than getting a tetanus booster, there are other important procedures you must complete if your child is bitten by a dog.
 This includes:

 - Washing the bite with soap and warm water.
 This applies to those who are experiencing little to no bleeding.

 - If the bite is severe, you should call 911 and take your child to the hospital immediately.